ClaudioZandonella/trackdown/README.md

 ## Overview

-The `trackdown` package offers a simple solution for collaborative writing and editing of R Markdown (or Sweave) documents.
+The `trackdown` package offers a simple solution for collaborative writing and editing of R Markdown (or Quarto / Sweave) documents.
 Using `trackdown`, the local `.Rmd` (or `.Rnw`) file can be uploaded as a plain-text file to Google Drive.
 By taking advantage of the easily readable Markdown (or LaTeX) syntax and the well-known online interface